Benefits Service Center:

 For more information regarding Short-Term Disability, see Sick Benefits.

 The Marathon Petroleum Occupational Short Term Disability Program provides protection against loss of income if you are temporarily unable to work because of your own occupational disability, including both illness and

 For more information regarding Occupational Short-Term Disability, see Sick Benefits.

 - Parental Leave

 include adoption and foster placement.
-Sick benefits will not be used for birthing mothers unless the mother experiences medical complications before delivery, or after the 8 weeks of parental pay.
+Sick benefits will not be used for birthing mothers unless the mother experiences medical complications before delivery, or after the use of parental pay.